Dartmouth-CS50-Fall2021-Prioleau/tse-alansun17904/indexer/IMPLEMENTATION.md

 labelled from 1... up increasing by 1 for each file.
 - `INDEX_PATH` is the path to the index file where the indexer will save the contents of its data structure.

+The indextest program requires two arguments:
+- `INDEX_FILE` a file containing the outputs from a previous index data structure.
+This needs to be in the correct format of the indexer.
+If the given file exists, it is assumed that the given file conforms to this format.
+- `NEW_FILE` the path to where the contents of the newly initlized index file is to be written.

 ### Outputs
 If the program runs successfully, with a non-zero status, then it will output nothing to `stdout`.